openedx/edx-platform/docs/source/drag_and_drop_input.rst

 Draggables is list of draggables id.
 Target is list of targets id, draggables must be dragged to with considering rule.
 Rule is string.

-Draggables in dicts inside correct_answer list must not intersect.
+Draggables in dicts inside correct_answer list must not intersect!!!

 Wrong (for draggable id 7)::

     correct_answer = [